Combine borrowing into one simple repayment

 Bring some simplicity by combining overdraft, credit cards and any borrowing into one simple monthly repayment.

-A consolidation loan from London Mutual can save money on interest and fees, with one salary-deducted monthly repayment.
+A consolidation loan from London Mutual can save money on interest and fees, helping you to pay it off sooner.

 Borrow from up to £7,499 at 6.9% APR

 This calculator helps you to estimate your current borrowing, and the potential savings of paying it off using a London Mutual Credit Union consolidation loan.

 This calculator is provided as an informational tool enabling to compare the cost of borrowing with a typical London Mutual loan, compared to the average APR of a credit card in the UK (17 Sept 2019).